bradgowland/Mashups/README.md

 * At least two public web APIs as a data source

 ###Project 2###
+Project 2 will involve creating a single page (client-side only) web experience that ideally leverages data from at least one public web API and incorporates the use of at least one Javascript “interaction” library, such as p5, D3, Three, etc.

+Cheklist:
-* Client-side web development
+* Client-side web development.
 * At least one public web API as a data source
 * At least one javascript “interaction” library
 * Bonus: database storage

 Attendance & Participation
 --------------------------